The Start of a Quest

 As I became more and more privy to internal gossip, I learned that the employees weren’t actually well cared for.
 Loyal employees who’d worked there for years were still working part time and making below living wage.
 There was no union, nor any kind of employee representation on the board.
 The employees at the bottom felt like they had no channel through which their voices could be heard.

-The more I shopped at BloomingFoods, the more I realized that they carried very little local produce.
-What they did carry all seemed to either not be labeled with its origin or came from one farm, Stranger’s Hill.
+The more I shopped at Bloomingfoods, the more I realized that they carried very little local produce.
+What they did carry all seemed to either not be labelled with its origin or came from one farm, Stranger’s Hill.
 As it turns out, George Huntington, the general manager has partial ownership of Stranger’s Hill.
-Most of what BloomingFoods carries is big organic.
+Most of what Bloomingfoods carries is big organic.
 Much of it is even conventional.